North Michigan Muskies: Brief "RiverCity Rage" revival, then rebranding as the Coralville Chaos (2024-2025)

-Move to Michigan and rebranding as the Muskies (2025–future)
+Move to Michigan, rebranding as the Muskies and Dormancy (2026)

 On July 24, 2025, Chaos ownership announced on their website and Facebook that they were relocating their franchise to Traverse City, Michigan, and are rebranding themselves as the North Michigan Muskies after just one season in Coralville.
-Despite making it to the AIF Championship, they will begin playing their home games at the Howe Ice Arena at the Grand Traverse County Civic Center in Traverse City.
+Despite making it to the AIF Championship, they planned to play their home games at the Howe Ice Arena at the Grand Traverse County Civic Center in Traverse City.
 The team also announced that Tom Lewis would become their new part-owner, general manager and head coach.
 On August 25, 2025, Lewis announced he left the team as head coach and general manager to help relaunch the Lone Star Football League in Texas.
-Just days later, the team named former Battle Creek Smoke owner/GM/coach Jake Shanks as the team's new general manager and Shawn Eastridge (formerly of the Indianapolis Enforcers and previously offensive coordinator for the Chaos) became the team's new head coach.
+Just days later, the team named former Battle Creek Smoke owner/GM/coach Jake Shanks as the team's new general manager and Shawn Eastridge (currently of the Indianapolis Enforcers and previously offensive coordinator for the Chaos) became the team's new head coach, however stepped down months later.
+Lawerance Peters, who previous coached the team as the Chaos, returned as head coach shortly afterward.

+After playing one road game against the West Michigan Ironmen, the Muskies' membership with the AIF was terminated on February 20, 2026, effective immediately following a formal League compliance review and Executive Committee vote.
+The decision follows the expiration of a previously issued Notice of Material Breach.
+After review of the matter and in accordance with League governing documents, the Executive Committee determined that termination of franchise membership was necessary to uphold League operational standards and protect the integrity of the 2026 AIF season.
+The league also announced that the Pennsylvania Union, an AIF-affiliated road team for 2026 would assume of all the Muskies' road contests for the other AIF teams so that no major adjustments would be made.
+The Muskies were brought back for one night only against the Wyoming Cavalry on March 28th, however, the team featured several Cavalry players to fill the void left following the departure of several previously signed Muskie players.
+The Cavalry won 44-12.
+The Muskies have been declared an independent team and joins the Cavalry in searching for a new league.